slice/slicelang/GUIDE.md

 # slicelang

-slicelang is a "programming language" that compiles to JavaScript.
+slicelang is a "programming language" that transpiles to JavaScript.
 Its syntax is similar to Lisp, but the syntaxes are only identical in that it both uses a heavy amount of parentheses.
 Actual business logic uses very different syntax than Lisp.

 It is appropriate to call it "JavaScript but kinda like Lisp, and worse."

-The reference compiler is written in JavaScript.
+The reference transpiler is written in JavaScript.

 ## But...why?